 Are you in the process of writing a magazine business plan for an extension of an existing publishing business?
 I won’t beat around the bush here.
 If you’re looking to develop a magazine business plan, we should chat.

 But as you know, having an online portal for your information is essential for growth.
 Using the web to publish and distribute content and not just serve as an extension of your brand is critical.
 But this is a new beast, and to be prepared, you must plan.
 This holds true even if your business has survived the last 50 to 100 years.

 If your company relies on investors, like most large publishing companies do, this doesn’t make you exempt, it actually makes having a killer magazine business plan even more critical.
 Now, remember that investors tend to read a fraction of your business plan before deciding to get more involved, but the plan is not just for your investors – it’s for you.
 It’s a roadmap.

-At Mequoda, we spend a significant amount of time building custom magazine business plans for our niche magazine clients who are adopting a multiplatform magazine business model.
+At Mequoda, we spend a significant amount of time building custom magazine business plans for our niche magazine partners who are adopting a multiplatform magazine business model.
 During this process, we run through seven elements of the business plan that guarantee success when properly implemented.

 If the first half is done correctly, when you get to the modeling of revenues, profits, and economic value, you will be surprised to see how far multiplatform publishing can take you.

 The first step is determining which platforms you will publish on.